RealToughCandy/Common_Problems_Jr_Devs_Should_Know/README.md

 # Common_Problems_Jr_Devs_Should_Know
+A collection of problems submitted by:
+-hiring managers
+-interviewers
-A collection of problems submitted by hiring managers, interviewers, and mid &amp; senior level developers they consider mandatory knowledge for all junior software developers.
+-and mid &amp; senior level developers

 Purpose of this project: